nickofthyme/object-remap/README.md

 ## Limitations

-Aside from the obvious limitations to assign values in any way you desire, including assigning values to array indecies, the following limitations are unavoidable.
+Aside from the obvious limitations to assign values in any way you desire, including assigning values to array indices, the following limitations are unavoidable.

 ### Argument is too long